mowne67/mowne67/README.md

 ## 🚀 About Me

 I'm a Data Scientist and Full Stack AI Engineer with a B.Tech in Aerospace Engineering (with electives in Data Science) from **IIT Madras**.
-I love building scalable solutions at the intersection of data, AI, and impactful user experiences.
+I love building scalable solutions at the intersection of data, AI, and making impactful acceleration with my solutions.
 Currently based in Bangalore, India.

 ---